Dmitriyrus99/custom-erpnext/install.md

 ### Client access by Customer

-Clients see all their Service Requests, Service Reports and Invoices by Customer, not by owner.
+Clients see all their Issues, Timesheets and Invoices by Customer, not by owner.

 1. Create or select a `Customer` (from Ferum Custom minimal Customer doctype or ERPNext’s Customer if used).
 2. Link Client users to their Customer via a `User Permission`: